JIVE-TALK.COM

 The show – intended to be educational – conceived by producer Jimmie Baker, program director Pete Robinson and several devoted jazz fans at the station – garnered various awards and set the standard for other music shows to come; aside from being some sort of “third place” where black and white musicians/guests were presented on TV together (definitely not standard procedure in the late 1950s).
 Furthermore, (West Coast) jazz then was a niche product that could not compete with the commercial success of sweet music, pop tunes or rock and roll at that time.
 Devoting a program to the style was highly unusual.

 Together with that innovative concept, a number of visual treats came to the consumer at home, such as experimental set design, avant-garde stage lighting (heavy use of kookaloris that broke shadow and direct spot light very nicely), at times sharp contrasts or a rather dimly lit environment, providing night club atmosphere.
-Furthermore, certain gimmicks waited, when on-screen views of oscilloscope wave forms of performed music appeared, a metronome was focused by the camera or short films by Charles and Ray Eames were displayed during performance.
+Furthermore, certain visual gimmicks for TV audiences were presented, like on-screen views of oscilloscope wave forms of performed music, a metronome focused by the camera or short films by Charles and Ray Eames were shown during performance.

 After more than 20 years of research and interviewing, author James A. Harrod now presents the first ever full documentation of the show and lists every episode, musician, band and guest who performed there, including composer and lyricist credits.
 As a list of all musicians participating would cover at least two pages, let’s just say: there were many.